 We believe forty years is long enough.

-As the 40th anniversary approaches in 23 June 2025, there is still no permanent memorial or public learning centre in British Columbia.
+As the 40th anniversary passed on 23 June 2025, there is still no permanent memorial or public learning centre in British Columbia.

 40 Years of Silence.